 This was the story of how Emily Dickinson died.
 But before we go, we have added a few extra things for you to read.

 Emily Dickinson wrote a total of more than 1,800 poems.
-While every poem of her has a mysterious rhythm to it, some poems are loved more than the others, as it is with every poet.
+While every poem of hers has a mysterious rhythm to it, some poems are loved more than others, as is with every poet.
 So we had made a small list of some of her most famous poems for you to read.

 Emily Dickinson’s death was a major loss to the literature world.
 We lost a visionary poet who truly stood out of her time.
 There are only a few poets whose poems are being read even centuries after their death and Dickinson is one such poet.
 She has been one of my favorite poets and her poems will always inspire me to write and learn.
 Thank you Ms. Dickinson for the treasure you have provided us with.